-There are a few different ways companies can deliver customer service to customers -- let’s dive into each:
+There are a few different ways companies can deliver customer service to customers — let’s dive into each:

 Zappos is well-known for its commitment to excellent customer service, but this email example might take the cake.
-It's not replicable for every single customer query imaginable, but the rep is clearly committed to delivering service -- and making the customer happy in the process.
+It's not replicable for every single customer query imaginable, but the rep is clearly committed to delivering service — and making the customer happy in the process.

-In response, businesses are developing knowledge bases, where they publish articles and videos that explain how to use products and services so customers can seek out touchless customer service whenever they need it.
+In response, businesses are developing knowledge bases where they publish articles and videos that explain how to use products and services so customers can seek out touchless customer service whenever they need it.

 HubSpot Academy’s Knowledge Base is chock-full of articles and videos that explain step-by-step processes for using HubSpot software.
-And for bigger-picture learning and training, HubSpot Academy provides free certifications and trainings to learn about the inbound methodology and specific verticals within the software.
+And for bigger-picture learning and training, HubSpot Academy provides free certifications and training to learn about the inbound methodology and specific verticals within the software.

-Messaging is quickly becoming the most popular way to seek out customer service help -- and this can take many forms, including text-based messaging (discussed above), messaging apps, and direct messaging on social media (more on that below).
+These conversations can take many forms, including text-based messaging (discussed above), messaging apps, and direct messaging on social media (more on that below).

-Here at HubSpot, we use Facebook Messenger to distribute blog posts like this one, but other businesses are using these apps to make it easier for customers to make purchases and get the help they need -- in apps they’re already using to communicate with friends and family.
+Here at HubSpot, we use Facebook Messenger to distribute blog posts like this one, but other businesses are using these apps to make it easier for customers to make purchases and get the help they need — in apps they’re already using to communicate with friends and family.

-5) Social Media
+6. Social Media